 “The ability to help the customer and make it right was something that made me think, ‘This is it, this is what I want to do.’
 Staying as long as I have wasn’t a conscious decision at the time.
 I was just excited to learn a little bit about everything.”

-A love for her work led Gina to apply for a case manager position in the Office of the President (OOP), which then lead to her current role in the OOP Regulatory Response team.
+A love for her work led Gina to apply for a case manager position in the Office of the President (OOP), which then lead to her next role in the OOP Regulatory Response team.
 It was a time for many changes – new responsibilities with a new location.
-Feeling it was time to leave the nest, she took her role from Arkansas to Mississippi, completing a move without the pressure of resetting her job search.
+Sensing it was time to leave the nest, she took her role from Arkansas to Mississippi, completing a move without the pressure of a job search.

 But it wasn’t just the job title that came with her.